 Next, focus on your target audience.
 Your brand voice should resonate with them, making your messaging relatable and engaging.
 For example, a brand aimed at young families might use a friendly, approachable tone, while a gourmet brand may opt for a more refined, elegant style.

 Develop a style guide once you’ve defined your brand personality and audience.
-This guide should detail key phrases, tone, and language to ensure consistency across all touchpoints—social media, packaging, or advertising.
+This guide should detail key phrases, tone, and language to ensure consistency across all touchpoints, social media, packaging, and advertising.

 Creating a memorable brand name